Writer Profile

 Yuki Takahashi

-Is "Kasumigaseki," where central government offices are concentrated, and local governments intentionally making the use of tax money difficult to see? — As I unraveled this hypothesis through reporting, I arrived at unpublished "primary information" on social media and other sources, which piqued my curiosity.
-However, reporting under my real name always brought a sense of fear, and I hesitated many times.
-The only way to dispel my anxiety was to keep gathering more information through reporting.
+Is "Kasumigaseki," where central government offices are concentrated, and local governments intentionally making the use of tax money difficult to see?
+As I unraveled this hypothesis through reporting, I arrived at unpublished "primary information" on social media and other platforms, which piqued my curiosity.
+However, reporting under my real name was always accompanied by fear, and I felt intimidated many times.
+The only way to dispel that anxiety was to keep accumulating more reporting.

-It all started with the government's "Sustainable Benefit Program."
-This program provided up to 2 million yen to businesses whose revenues had deteriorated due to the COVID-19 pandemic, with total benefits reaching 5.5 trillion yen.
+The catalyst was the government's "Sustainability Benefit Program."
+It provided up to 2 million yen to businesses whose revenues deteriorated due to the COVID-19 pandemic, with total benefits reaching 5.5 trillion yen.
 However, this project was outsourced to a certain general incorporated association established by major advertising agencies and others.
-Although it was also called a "middleman corporation," one person involved testified that the purpose was to "legally" bypass the scrutiny of government agencies by using a general incorporated association.
-It was a method that the government had no choice but to overlook for many years.
+It was referred to as a "middleman corporation," and one source testified that the purpose of using a general incorporated association was to "legally" bypass the oversight of government agencies.
+It was a method that the government had been forced to overlook for many years.

-I also delved into the issue of "personnel cost unit prices" in the outsourced work for the Tokyo Olympics and Paralympics.
-Venue management contracts and their breakdowns stated amounts such as "up to 350,000 yen per person per day," which is about five times higher than in other government-outsourced projects.
-Later, bid-rigging in the venue management tenders came to light, leading to a series of arrests among officials from the organizing committee and the contracted companies.
-The documents I obtained were likely the basis for retroactively adjusting amounts—which had been decided at prices close to the requested asking price—as "personnel cost unit prices."
-I sought to uncover the reality of these veiled "personnel cost unit prices."
+I also delved into the issue of "personnel cost unit prices" in the outsourced work for the Tokyo Olympic and Paralympic Games.
+Contract documents for venue operations and their breakdowns stated amounts such as "up to 350,000 yen per person per day," which is about five times higher than typical government-outsourced projects.
+Later, bid-rigging surfaced regarding venue operations, leading to a series of arrests among officials from the organizing committee and contracted companies.
+The documents I obtained were highly likely the basis for retroactively adjusting figures decided at prices close to whatever was asked as "personnel cost unit prices."
+I approached the reality of these veiled "personnel cost unit prices."

-In addition, the "handout" policies that supported medical institutions and companies during the pandemic showed a clear contrast between their effective aspects and their eccentric uses.
-I also covered the reality of public funds being privately exploited in "local" settings such as fire brigades and agriculture, funds referred to as "legal slush funds," and the ever-increasing costs of defense equipment.
+In addition, the "handout" policies that supported medical institutions and companies during the pandemic showed a clear contrast between the aspects that were effective and the uses that deviated from common sense.
+I also covered the reality of public funds being privately exploited at the "local" level in fire brigades and agriculture, funds referred to as "legal slush funds," and the ever-increasing costs of defense equipment.

 Tax revenue for fiscal 2021 reached a record high of 67 trillion yen.
 On the other hand, social security expenditures continue to swell, and fiscal spending during the pandemic exceeded 100 trillion yen.
-Currently, there are moves to increase taxes under the banner of "drastically strengthening defense capabilities," but perhaps there are things that should be reviewed before that——.
-With this awareness of the issues, I spent three years following Kasumigaseki during the "emergency" of the pandemic.
+Currently, there are moves toward tax increases under the banner of "drastic reinforcement of defense capabilities," but perhaps there are things that should be reviewed before that——.
+With this awareness of the issues, I followed Kasumigaseki during the "emergency" of the pandemic for three years.

-*Tracking the Whereabouts of Taxes: Exposing the Black Box*
+Tracking the Destination of Taxes: Exposing the Black Box

 Yuki Takahashi